 - Candy thermometer

-- Add all ingredients to a pot, and without stirring, turn the heat to medium-high.
+- Add all ingredients to a pot, and without stirring, turn the heat to medium-high (stirring can cause sugar to crystalize on the sides of your pot).
 If you have one, attach your candy thermometer to the side of the pot.

 - Once the sugar mixture starts to boil, swirl the pot to mix the ingredients.

-- Immediately remove the wax from heat and transfer it to a glass jar to stop the cooking process.
+- Immediately remove the wax from heat and transfer it to a hot glass jar to stop the cooking process (the wax can shatter cold glass, so run your glass jar under hot water for a minute to prep it for the wax).
 Meanwhile, take a spoonful of wax and put it in the freezer.
 Wait until it has cooled completely, then check the consistency.
 It should be stretchy like a piece of bubble gum and slightly sticky.
 If it's too runny, return wax to the pot and boil for another 30 seconds.
 If it's too hard (like crunchy candy) throw it out and start over.

 - Once your wax is the right consistency, let it cool completely before applying to skin.